Imperial Regalia of the Holy Roman Empire: Ceremonial decoration

 The last Emperor Francis II, dressed with the Imperial Insignia of the Holy Roman Empire.

 Since the Age of Enlightenment at least, the imperial regalia had no constitutive or confirming character for the imperial function any more.
 It served merely as an adornment for the coronation of the emperors, who all belonged to the House of Habsburg and since the mid-16th century had ceased to be crowned by the pope.

-A young Johann Wolfgang Goethe on 3 April 1764, was an eyewitness in Frankfurt during the coronation of the 18-year-old Joseph II as Roman King.
+A young Johann Wolfgang Goethe on 3 April 1764, was an eyewitness in Frankfurt during the coronation of the 18-year-old Joseph II as King of the Romans.
 He later wrote dismissively about the event in his autobiography Dichtung und Wahrheit (From my Life: Poetry and Truth):

 The young king, on the contrary, in his monstrous articles of dress, with the crown-jewels of Charlemagne, dragged himself along as if he had been in a disguise; so that he himself, looking at his father from time to time, could not refrain from laughing.
 The crown, which it had been necessary to line a great deal, stood out from his head like an overhanging roof.
 The dalmatica, the stole, well as they had been fitted and taken in by sewing, presented by no means an advantageous appearance.
 The sceptre and imperial orb excited some admiration; but one would, for the sake of a more princely effect, rather have seen a strong form, suited to the dress, invested and adorned with it.